concept sign welcome to rejection stay strong

 What are the causes of high rejection sensitivity?

 There are some causes of rejection sensitivity, but the primary culprit is likely a lack of self-confidence.
-If you don’t believe in yourself, it’s going to be difficult to persuade other people that you’re worthy of their time and attention.
+If you don’t have belief in yourself, it’s going to be difficult to persuade other people that you’re worthy of their time and attention.

 To overcome this, you need to start by accepting yourself for who you are and what you can offer.
-Once you start to believe in your own abilities, you should feel more confident interacting with other people.
-This will enable you to lift your self-esteem out of the gut-wrenching pit it often finds itself in.
+Once you start to have belief in your own abilities, you should feel more confident interacting with other people, developing healthy relationships.
+This will enable you to lift your self-esteem out of the gut-wrenching pit it often finds itself in and lift that overwhelming feeling off your shoulders.

 How can you reduce your rejection sensitivity?

-If you put your energy into developing deep relationships with the people who do matter, you’ll be far more likely to have lasting success in your life.
+If you put your energy into developing meaningful connections with the people who do matter, you’ll be far more likely to have lasting success in your life.

 Disclosure: Every time you click on a link on our site, we may get a small commission paid to us.
 We do this to keep the content free-to-read.
 If you're privacy focused, you can support the site by using Brave Browser and BAT tokens - We're verified creators!
 Thank you for helping us showcase the future of neurodivergent talent.